marcusoftnet/reviewchecker/README.md

 # Stuff to do
 ## Backlog
 1. Allow for more than one selector per page
+1. Error handling for missing data

 ## Doing (WIP = 1)

+## Done
 1. More meta-data for a more dynamic handling

-## Done
 * getReviewKeys rather than all result
 * Don't pass URL but keys that look up data
 * Inital version up